HOW THINGS ARE WORKING NOW...

 We are now beginning to introduce instructed sessions (including Tasters, Inductions and Intro Courses) and training for our performance squads.

 Please read the SUMMARY OF WHAT’s CHANGED and FAQ sections so you are aware of what to expect and what you might need to consider before your visit

 A Summary of What's Changed

-As the team at the ABC have noted, climbers are used to managing risk and the best way to think about Covid-19 is that its just another risk that we must all take individual responsibility to manage – to protect ourselves and those in our community.
+Climbers are used to managing risk and the best way to think about Covid-19 is that it’s another risk that we must all take individual responsibility to manage – to protect ourselves and those in our community.
 As such we need you to: